harryseo1992/Pycharm-For-Dummies/docs/ui-components/ui-components.md

 # Linking to Github
 {: .no_toc}
 PyCharm allows you to connect your GitHub account and manage your GitHub projects directly from PyCharm.
-This Git and GitHub integration saves you time when you .
+This GitHub integration saves you time when managing and contributing to different GitHub repositories.
 {: .fs-6 .fw-300 }

 ---